- Where do your Labradors come from?

 Labradors should not live as “outdoor dogs.”
 Labs are very people-oriented, and are miserable being separated from the family they love!
 If you are not interested in keeping your Labrador indoors, this is not the dog for you.
 A lonely Labrador may bark incessantly, dig up the back yard or repeatedly escape to roam the neighborhood.

 No!
 Being den animals by nature, many dogs view the crate as their personal den.
 Many dogs come to love the security of their crates and go into the crate at various times during the day just to nap.
 Crating is widely used by many organizations.

 Where are you located?
 Where can I see your Labradors?

 SCLRR does not operate a kennel facility.
-Our volunteers are located throughout most of Los Angeles, Orange, Ventura and Santa Barbara Counties, and a few portions of San Bernardino and Riverside Counties.
+Our volunteers are located throughout most of Los Angeles, Orange, and Ventura Counties, in coastal Santa Barbara County from Goleta south to the Ventura County line, and in a few cities of southwestern San Bernardino County.
 We do not operate outside of these areas because we do not have the required volunteer base in those locations.
 We do not have adoption events in which a fostered Labrador can be adopted “on the spot;” we require an application and a homecheck for each prospective family prior to adoption.
 On occasion, we do host adoption events where we show off certain foster dogs currently in the group.
 Please check with your family representative or our Events section for this information.

 How long is the wait to adopt one of your Labradors?